Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 ## Required hardware

-To work properly, MicronetToNMEA needs at least a Teensy 3.5 board and a CC1101 based breakout board.
+To work properly, MicronetToNMEA needs at least a Teensy 3.5, 3.6, 4.0 or 4.1 board and a CC1101 based breakout board.

 ### Teensy micro-controller

-Teensy 3.5 has been chosen as the core micro-controller of the MicronetToNMEA system.
+Teensy board has been chosen as the core micro-controller of the MicronetToNMEA system.
 This choice has been led by one main reason : I had one available when I started investigating Micronet protocol.
 That’s indeed a good reason but with time this board has also proven to be